 Among overweight adults (BMI of 25 or more), the European Health Interview Survey (EHIS) separately identifies the proportions obese (BMI of 30 or more) from those who are not (i.e. pre-obese with BMI of at least 25 but less than 30).
-Among women at ages 18 to 44 in Croatia, there are clear social gradients in both of these - the prevalence of both decreases as level of educational attainment rises.
+Among women at ages 18 to 44, the data for Denmark suggest that there is a clear social gradient in obesity by level of educational attainment.
+The reverse is seen for pre-obesity - level of pre-obesity increases as level of educational attainment rises - however the gradient is less steep